sahilrajput03/sahilrajput03.github.io/more/cmd vs linux.md

 # using grep to find(bash, linux)
-git add -h 2| grep dry # 2| operator is needed when there are switches in the command i.e., -h here. help | grep done
+git add -h 2| grep dry # 2| operator is needed when there are switches in the command i.e., -h here. help | grep done git | grep git | grep and
+# So grep can be chained like this, such that outputs are transferred to next one using pipe
 ```